josemandujano92/snake-game/README.md

 ### Setup
 -**Just run the program:** \
 From Eclipse, right-click on SnakeGame.java and select "Run As" > "1 Java Application". \
-The game will then start automatically.
+The welcome screen will appear.
+Then press (S) to start the game.

 ### How to Play
 -**Controls:** \